hypnocapybara/capybara_forms/README.md

 class AdvertForm(CapybaraFormsModelForm):
-    # This fields from model will be rendered using form.render
+    # This fields from model will be rendered using form.render_form
     fields_in_model = ['title', 'price']

     # For custom placeholder